Photovoltaic cells convert sunlight into electricity

 - PV arrays can be installed quickly and can be any size.

-- The environmental impact of PV systems is minimal.
+- The environmental effects of PV systems located on buildings is minimal.

 History of photovoltaics

 The first practical PV cell was developed in 1954 by Bell Telephone researchers.
 Beginning in the late 1950s, PV cells were used to power U.S. space satellites.
-Then, they were widely used for small consumer electronics like calculators and watches.
-By the late 1970s, PV panels were providing electricity in remote or off-grid locations that did not have electric power lines.
+By the late 1970s, PV panels were providing electricity in remote, or off-grid, locations that did not have electric power lines.
 Since 2004, most of the PV panels installed in the United States have been in grid-connected systems on homes, buildings, and central-station power facilities.
 Technological advances, lower costs for PV systems, and various financial incentives and government policies have helped to greatly expand PV use since the mid-1990s.
 Hundreds of thousands of grid-connected PV systems are now installed in the United States.

-The U.S. Energy Information Administration (EIA) estimates that nearly 50 billion kilowatthours (kWh) of electricity were generated at utility-scale PV power plants in 2017.
+The U.S. Energy Information Administration (EIA) estimates that electricity generated at utility-scale PV power plants increased from 76 million kilowatthours (kWh) in 2008 to 63 billion (kWh) in 2018.
 Utility-scale power plants have at least 1,000 kilowatts (or one megawatt) of electricity generating capacity.
-EIA estimates that 24 billion kWh were generated by small-scale grid-connected PV systems in 2017.
+EIA estimates that 30 billion kWh were generated by small-scale grid-connected PV systems in 2018, up from 11 billion kWh in 2014.